RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 B	is	incorrect	because	human	resources	is	listed	as	one	of	the	domains of	the	CCM,	as	it	pertains	directly	to	personnel	security	and	the prevention	of	malicious	insiders.
 C	is	incorrect	because	governance	of	IT	data	and	resources	is	a	core domain	of	the	CCM.

-### [tricky and important] Question # 41 - The	final	phase	of	the	cloud	data	lifecycle	is	the	destroy	phase,	where	datais	ultimately	deleted	and	done	so	in	a	secure	manner	to	ensure	it	cannot	be recovered	or	reconstructed.
+### Question # 41 - The	final	phase	of	the	cloud	data	lifecycle	is	the	destroy	phase,	where	data is	ultimately	deleted	and	done	so	in	a	secure	manner	to	ensure	it	cannot	be recovered	or	reconstructed.
 Which	cloud	service	category	poses	the	most challenges	to	data	destruction	or	the	cloud	customer?
 A.	Platform
 B.	Software
 C.	Infrastructure
 D.	Desktop

 Answer: B.

 **With	Software	as	a	Service	(SaaS),	data	destruction	often	poses	the most	challenges	because	it	is	solely	the	responsibility	of	the	cloud provider,	but	also	because	most	platforms	tend	to	be	large implementations	with	many	customers	or	tenants	using	them**.